bkrieger1991/rabbitcli/readme.md

 You can use a tool of your choice that is capable of making (and maybe managing) HTTP-Requests (like [Postman](https://www.postman.com/) or [Thunderclient](https://www.thunderclient.io/) for example).

+> This functionality is also available as a docker-image in the official docker-hub to get easily integrated in your existing hosting-environment.
+See https://hub.docker.com/r/flux1991/rabbitmq-http-proxy for detailed description.

 The `proxy` command has following options:

 |Option|Default-Value|Description|